Mantaro/mantaro-wiki/znai/basics/premium-perks.md

 * Up to twice the money from `/chop`, `/mine` and `/fish` (Can be anywhere from 1.1x to 2x per run).
 * The ability to use `/dailycrate`.
 * Double money on `/daily`.
-* Volume command.
-* The ability to queue YouTube & Twitch streams (lo-fi radio anyone?).
-* No queue limit, queue as many songs as you may like.
 * Access to premium crate drops from mine and fish.
 * Ability to customize your User Profile (`/profile widgets`).
 * A Donator badge for your Profile.

 ## Guild (Server) Perks
-* No queue limit for everyone, queue as many songs as you may like.
-* The ability to queue YouTube & Twitch streams for everyone.
-* Volume command for everyone.
 * The ability to have more than 100 custom commands.

 ---